Avernicus/Vitality/README.md

 # Vitality
-Vitality is an alternative to essentials
+Vitality is an alternative to essentials.
+Vitality is NOT a competitor of essentials.
+Not only has essentials been tested and developed for years, it is in almost everyone's go-to set of plugins to install first (including myself).
+Vitality is intended as an open path of development for features that may not be in essentials, including features that may need improvement in essentials.
+If you have any suggestions be sure to drop a [suggestion here](https://github.com/cyberpwnn/Vitality/issues)

 ## Commands
 All of the commands are listed below in sections (sorted by related features)